Code-Institute-Submissions/CI-MS3-Fledgling-Talent/README.md

 * The website was originally going to feature multiple sectors, however as someone who was seeking their first role in the tech sector, it felt right to change to something that would be more relatable
 * The search bar was moved to the top of the Find Jobs page, rather than over the home page image
 * The profile page was simplified as the original design contained a lot of information which felt unnecessary at the time
+* New collection called role_type was added to DB schema which features three strings (Permanent, Temporary and Fixed Term Contract)
+  * This was done in order to get the previously selected value from a form to show when editing a job